RagtimeGal/DnD/README.md

 Created by Ragno

-Special thanks to CreeperMagnet_ for optimization and reworks
+Special thanks to CreeperMagnet_ for optimizations and reworks